-For his defense, Romney has a roster of surrogates to defend his business background, including Tom Stemberg, the founder of Staples Inc. (SPLS); former Minnesota Governor Tim Pawlenty, Senator Rob Portman of Ohio and Wisconsin Representative Paul Ryan, chairman of the House Budget Committee.
+For his defense, Romney has a roster of surrogates to defend his business background, including Tom Stemberg, the founder of Staples Inc. (SPLS:US); former Minnesota Governor Tim Pawlenty, Senator Rob Portman of Ohio and Wisconsin Representative Paul Ryan, chairman of the House Budget Committee.

 The former Massachusetts governor has been dodging private- equity attacks since he began seeking political office almost two decades ago.
 And still, he had trouble responding effectively to them in the Republican primary and in recent weeks.

 He has repeatedly claimed that under his tenure at Bain, the firm created 100,000 jobs.
 Neither the private-equity firm nor his campaign have been able to document that figure in response to repeated requests by Bloomberg News.
 Bain Capital doesn’t track jobs lost or gained as a result of their investments.